Marcus Folkesson

 Leather penguin

 Leather penguin A Linux guy needs his penguin, right?
 I found this pattern [1] on etsy and thought it would be a fun project to make a little companion.
 The leather I'm using for this is a 2-3oz veg-tanned goat skin.
 It is a little too thin to make a robust penguin, but I rather want it soft and squeeze-friendly than robust.
-That's how I prefer to have my companions. cover
+That's how I prefer to have my companions.
+The steps Print out the pattern and tape to the leather.
+Punch the holes before cutting: cover

 Player's handbook, Dungeon Master's Guide and Monster Manual